Academic Publications

 OOPSLA '23: A Deductive Verification Infrastructure for Probabilistic Programs

-HeyVL and Caesar were first published at OOPSLA '23: A Deductive Verification Infrastructure for Probabilistic Programs by Schröer et al.
+HeyVL and Caesar were first published at OOPSLA '23: A Deductive Verification Infrastructure for Probabilistic Programs by Schröer et al. This paper introduces HeyLo and HeyVL with formal semantics, and explains how different proof rule encodings work.

 For publication, please cite as follows (BibTeX file):